Burns supper: History

 Burns suppers can be formal or informal.
 Both typically include haggis (a traditional Scottish dish celebrated by Burns in Address to a Haggis), Scotch whisky and the recitation of Burns's poetry.
 Formal dinners are hosted by organisations such as universities, sporting clubs, Burns Clubs, the Freemasons or St. Andrew's Societies; they occasionally end with dancing or a cèilidh.
-During the global COVID-19 pandemic in 2021, Burns Night celebrations moved online and were popular amongst families eating at home.
+During the COVID-19 pandemic in 2021, Burns Night celebrations moved online and were popular amongst families eating at home.
 Formal suppers follow a standard order.

 Standard order

 Piping in guests

 A bagpiper sometimes greets the guests, who gather and mix as at any informal party.
 At less formal gatherings, traditional Scottish music is played.

 Host's welcoming speech

 The host welcomes the guests to the supper and states the occasion.

 Sometimes, the song "O Flower of Scotland" is sung at the beginning.

 All the guests are then seated and grace is said, usually using the "Selkirk Grace", a thanksgiving said before meals that uses the Scots language.
 Although attributed to Burns, the Selkirk Grace was already known in the 17th century as the "Galloway Grace" or the "Covenanters' Grace".
 It came to be called the Selkirk Grace because Burns was said to have delivered it at a dinner given by the 4th Earl of Selkirk.